The British Aerobatics Code of Conduct

 At all contest briefings, the appropriate local official shall be invited to address competing pilots on local procedures and sensitivities.

-When considered appropriate, the contest organizer will agree in advance of the contest, any fees or other costs to be paid by the BAeA or its members to the host airfield authorities.
+When considered appropriate, the contest organiser will agree in advance of the contest, any fees or other costs to be paid by the British Aerobatics or its members to the host airfield authorities.

 Whenever possible, and in order to promote a better understanding of the sport, contest officials and competing pilots should make themselves available for informal consultation by local people.